The cause for concern

 What questions should be asked?

 Researchers need to distinguish correlation from cause.
-For example, it might be that individuals with greater levels of pre-existing aggression prefer to play more aggressive video games.
-Here, a correlation would not suggest that the games caused the aggression.
+For example, it might be that individuals with greater levels of pre-existing aggression prefer to play more aggressive video games, in which case a correlation would not suggest that the games caused the aggression.
 By contrast, exposure to aggressive games may be the cause of more aggressive behaviour.
 Evidence in support of this second possibility would need to use two matched groups, one exposed to the aggressive games, another exposed to some similarly arousing / engaging but not aggressive activity.
 An increase in aggression should be observed only in the later behaviour of the aggressive game group.
 Even here, we need to ask, what behaviour will be measured, and how much later should we expect to see the effects – half an hour?
 The following week?

 What’s the evidence?

 Not all studies have found a relationship[iii] between exposure to violent video games and aggression in children.
 However, the vast majority of work does show a relationship.
 In a recent meta-analysis of 98 studies, involving 36,965 participants, violent video games were convincingly shown to influence social behaviour[iv].
 The fact that studies have taken a variety of forms strengthens the certainty of the relationship.